 The Four Truths Of Refuge Recovery

-Refuge Recovery operates off of the belief that Buddihst Principles create a long lasting foundation for the tarnation of addiction.
-The program empowers individuals in knowing that within themselves and through they’re own dedication, the have the power to free themselves from the suffering caused by addiction.
-The program helps individuals to cultivate a path of spiritual awakening and deeper understanding of the self and empathy for others.
+Refuge Recovery operates off of the belief that Buddhist Principles create a long-lasting foundation for the tarnation of addiction.
+The program empowers individuals in knowing that within themselves and through their own dedication, they have the power to free themselves from the suffering caused by addiction.
+The program helps individuals cultivate a spiritual awakening path and a deeper understanding of the self and empathy.
 Refuge Recovery uses a spiritual approach to teach individuals to be mindful and aware of all of their actions to eliminate causes of harm in any sector of their lives.
 Refuge Recovery is accepting and welcoming to all people.
 You do not need to have any prior background knowledge or belief systems.
-Refuge Recovery does not ask individuals to believe in a chosen higher power, God or Deity.
+Refuge Recovery does not ask individuals to believe in any higher power.

-Refuge Recovery is an abstinence based philosophy.
-They believe in an 8 step approach to recovery which is as follows.
-These principles are intended to be maintained throughout ones lifetime.
+Refuge Recovery is an abstinence-based philosophy.
+They believe in an 8 step approach to recovery, which is as follows.
+These principles are intended to be maintained throughout one’s lifetime.

-The Refuge Recovery Program is clear that it does not ask anyone to believe in anything- only to trust the process and give their best effort to the Recovery Process.
+The Refuge Recovery Program is clear that it does not ask anyone to believe in anything, only to trust the process and give their best effort to the Recovery Process.
 Group program meetings begin with a 20 minute meditation period and then move into an open discussion forum.
 There is literature available that describes the program more in detail.
 The program does not ask anybody to identify as an addict or alcoholic; or anything other than their name.
-They encourage all individuals to let go of any self linting ideas and beliefs about themselves.
-Refuge Recovery meetings are available globally online and in person; making them an easily accessible tool for people from all different backgrounds and walks of life.
+They encourage all individuals to let go of any adverse ideas and beliefs about themselves.
+Refuge Recovery meetings are available globally online and in person, making them an easily accessible tool for people from all different backgrounds and walks of life.

-Refuge Recovery meetings were founded in 2014 by renowned mental health professional and Buddhist teacher, Noah Levine.
+Refuge Recovery meetings were founded in 2014 by a renowned mental health professional and Buddhist teacher, Noah Levine.
 Noah Levine holds a master’s in Counseling Psychology and was once an addict himself.
 The development of his program is also rooted in science encompassing the following effective modalities:

-Mindfulness: Mindfulness Practices have been shown to be highly effective in reducing cravings, stress and relapse
+Mindfulness: Mindfulness Practices have been shown to be highly effective in reducing cravings, stress, and relapse.